 - Mahapadma was known as Ekrat – the sole monarch

-- Initially, the Nanda Dynasty inherited a large kingdom of Magadha and subsequently, the boundaries of Nanda Dynasty were expanded in all directions by its rulers.
+- Initially, the Nanda Dynasty inherited a large kingdom of Magadha and subsequently, the boundaries of the Nanda Dynasty were expanded in all directions by its rulers.

 In 322-21 BC Chandragupta Maurya founded the Mauryan dynasty.